luapower/x-widgets/x-widgets.md

 To install the library you need docker, kubernetes, webpack, redis, memcached (because RAM is cheap) four medium AWS instances and an Apple developer account.
-Look, Jesus F Crist it's just a bunch of .js files and one big .css file.
+Look, Jesus Christ it's just a bunch of .js files and one big .css file.
 Load them as they are, dependencies first, using simple html tags.

 The dependencies are `glue.js` and `divs.js` (included).